user-ina/Cyclistic-Case-Study/README.md

 group by day_of_week -- saturday the most popular, followed by sunday.
 ```

 We are ready to start addressing the business task - converting casual riders to annual members.
-In order to do this, we will save analysis results into an Excel workbook by copying and pasting the results from each query into a new tab.
+In order to do this, we will aggregate data and perform calculations to identify trends and relationships.
+We will save analysis results into an Excel workbook by copying and pasting the results from each query into a new tab.
 If you are following along, please refer to the "AnalyzeData.xlsx" file, which is included in the repo.

 ```sql
 -- recall ask #1: how do annual members and casual riders use cyclistic bikes differently?